-FDEP would develop an ODP and Data Management Plan detailing how data will be collected and managed at the time a project or activity is selected and provide a central location to access relevant data.
-Data would be collected on the acquisition process and each selected parcel (e.g., property information, location, acreage acquired).
+FDEP will develop an ODP and Data Management Plan detailing how data will be collected and managed at the time a project or activity is selected and provide a central location to access relevant data.
+Data will be collected on the acquisition process and each selected parcel (e.g., property information, location, acreage acquired).
 Other data may be collected such as, but not limited to, the habitats acquired, presence of rare species, or other FNAI information.
-FDEP would partner with FF and negotiations on conservation easements are confidential until approved by the Board of Trustees.
+FDEP will partner with FF and negotiations on conservation easements are confidential until approved by the Board of Trustees.
 Once closed, property information will be made available on the FDEP Oculus site.
-Information on any FF activities are available at http://www.dep.state.fl.us/lands/FFplan_county.htm.
+Information on any FF activities are available at https://floridadep.gov/lands/environmental-services/content/florida-forever.

-To the extent any environmental data are collected, field personnel would utilize standardized datasheets.
+To the extent any environmental data are collected, field personnel will utilize standardized datasheets.
 Relevant data that are handwritten will be transcribed into standard digital format or scanned to PDF.
 Transcribed data will be verified and validated prior to being released.
-After any identified errors are addressed, data would be considered QA/QC'd.
+After any identified errors are addressed, data will be considered QA/QC'd.
 Spatial data collected will have properly documented FGDC/ISO metadata, a data dictionary that defines codes and fields, or a Readme file describing how data was collected, QA/QC procedures, relationships to other data, origin, usage, or format.
-FDEP would utilize the RESTORE MEtadata Records Library and Information Network for metadata records creation.
+FDEP will utilize the RESTORE MEtadata Records Library and Information Network for metadata records creation.